Get insider access

 You can find a wide selection of TVs below $1,000.
 More and more high-end TVs are available for under $1,000, and even though you can usually only find some smaller models for this price if you want the best performance, a few good larger models are available with worse picture quality.
 Some companies make low-cost TVs with good value, so getting one is usually a safe bet.
 Also, TVs tend to drop in price a few months after release, so getting an older model is a great way to find a TV in this price range.

-We've bought and tested more than 425 TVs, and below are our recommendations for the best TVs under $1,000.
+We buy and test dozens of TVs each year, and below are our recommendations for the best TVs under $1,000.
 See our picks for the best TVs, the best TVs under $500, and the best TVs under $1,500 for more options.
 You can also vote on which ones you want us to buy and test.
-To learn more about the upcoming 2024 models, check out our 2024 TV lineup page.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best TV Under $1,000